-Snap Into a Grass-Fed Organic Meat Stick
+Meat Trimmings Are a Health Food Now

 Read: The Keto diet’s most controversial champion

 In 2012, Pete Maldonado was caught up in the first gusts of the internet’s low-carb whirlwind while exercising at a CrossFit gym.
-He began to dabble in paleo eating, which lead him to a common realization for those who cut carbs: If you don’t have a full kitchen at your disposal and time to cook in it, avoiding them is basically impossible.
+He began to dabble in paleo eating, which led him to a common realization for those who cut carbs: If you don’t have a full kitchen at your disposal and time to cook in it, avoiding them is basically impossible.
 Sugar shows up everywhere—even in conventional meat sticks and jerky, as a stabilizer—and particularly in the protein bars and powders marketed to people trying to build muscle.
 “There weren’t very many on-the-go convenient options, especially ones that were healthy,” Maldonado says.
 “They were candy bars for people who were into fitness.”

 Along with Rashid Ali, a fellow Florida-based CrossFitter, Maldonado founded the meat-stick brand Chomps.
 Its products are free of sugar and nitrates, which are common in conventional shelf-stabilized meat and verboten for many dieters.
 At first, Maldonado says, he and Ali expected to run Chomps as a side business while they worked day jobs.
 Things cruised along manageably for the first few years, as the company, like a lot of modern health-food brands, marketed itself directly to paleo and Whole30 adherents online.
 Then Uncrate, a popular website for men’s lifestyle recommendations, wrote an article about the Chomps sticks.
 “We got thousands and thousands of orders,” Maldonado says.
 “We realized that, wow, this isn’t a niche product.
 This is as general as it gets.”